 Dr. Windsor and his wife, Virginia, live in Virginia Beach.
-They have four grown sons.
-You can reach Dr. Windsor by email at
+They have four grown sons and 11 grandchildren.

+2006.
 “An Introduction to the History of Fundamentalism in America.”
 Conservative Baptist Theological Studies 1:1–2.

 1991.
 “Valiant for Truth: The Ministry of Richard Volley Clearwaters.”
-ThD diss., Central Baptist Theological
+ThD diss., Central Baptist Theological Seminary of Minnesota.

-“The Role of Dr. Balthasar Hubmaier During the Early Years of the Reformation.”
+1981.
+“The Role of Dr. Balthasar Hubmaier during the Early Years of the Reformation.”
 MA thesis, University of Wisconsin–River Falls.